adamcobabe/mrv/doc/source/develop.rst

  * Epydoc 3.x
  * Sphinx 0.62 or higher

 The following installation guide *assumes you have already installed git and Autodesk Maya* for your platform.
-For instruction, please see the documentations of the respective package.
+For instruction, please see the documentations of the respective software package.

 Installation
 ============